NBA 09: The Inside

 NBA 09: The Inside is a basketball simulation game developed by San Diego Studio and published by Sony Computer Entertainment.
-The game was released on October 7, 2008 for the PlayStation 3, PlayStation 2 and PlayStation Portable.
+The game was released on October 7, 2008, for the PlayStation 3, PlayStation 2 and PlayStation Portable.
+The PlayStation 3 and PlayStation Portable versions of the game were developed by San Diego Studio, and the PlayStation 2 version of the game was developed by A.C.R.O.N.Y.M.
+Games.
 The game includes all 30 NBA teams along with 14 of the 16 NBDL teams.

 Gameplay

 There are four game modes: Quick Play- this mode allows to choose an NBA or D-League team to play in a regular game, Franchise- choosing one NBA team and controlling its player transactions and as a General Manager, The Life- 3 different player stories of a rise from the D-League to the NBA, and NBA Replay- replaying a game played in real life.

 Reception

 The PSP version received "generally favorable reviews", and the PS3 version received "mixed" reviews, while the PS2 version received "generally unfavorable reviews", according to Metacritic.